Calgary Flames: Early years in Calgary (1980–1985)

 Unlike the WHA's Calgary Cowboys, who folded three years earlier, the Flames were immediately embraced by the city of Calgary.
 While the Cowboys could manage to sell only 2,000 season tickets in their final campaign of 1976–77, the Flames sold 10,000 full- and half-season ticket packages in the 7,000 seat Stampede Corral.

 Led by Kent Nilsson's 49-goal, 131-point season, the Flames qualified for the playoffs in their first season in Calgary with a 39–27–14 record, good for third in the Patrick Division.
-The team found much greater playoff success in Calgary than it did in Atlanta, winning their first two playoff series over the Chicago Black Hawks and Philadelphia Flyers before bowing out to the Minnesota North Stars in the semi-finals.
+The team found much greater playoff success in Calgary than it did in Atlanta, winning their first two playoff series over the Chicago Black Hawks and Philadelphia Flyers before bowing out to the Minnesota North Stars in the semifinals.
 This early success was not soon repeated.
 After a losing record in 1981–82, Fletcher jettisoned several holdovers from the Atlanta days who could not adjust to the higher-pressure hockey environment and rebuilt the roster.
 Over the next three seasons, he put together a core of players that remained together through the early 1990s.

 Fletcher's efforts to match the Oilers led him to draw talent from areas previously neglected by the NHL.
 The Flames were among the earliest teams to sign large numbers of U.S. college players, including Joel Otto, Gary Suter and Colin Patterson.
 Fletcher also stepped up the search for European hockey talent, acquiring Hakan Loob and other key players.
 He was among the first to draft players from the Soviet Union, including CSKA Moscow star Sergei Makarov in 1983, but Soviet players were not released to Western teams until 1989.
 Still, the team was sufficiently improved to challenge the Oilers, who required the maximum seven games to defeat the Flames en route to their 1984 Stanley Cup Championship.

 In 1983, the Flames moved into their new home, the Olympic Saddledome (now known as the Scotiabank Saddledome).
 Located on the grounds of the Calgary Exhibition and Stampede, the Saddledome was built as a venue for the 1988 Winter Olympics.
 In three seasons in the Corral, the Flames lost only 32 home games.
 The Saddledome hosted the NHL All-Star Game in 1985, a 6–4 victory by the Wales Conference.